isleofcode/ember-cordova/pages/setup_guide.md

 #### A note on browser platform

 Some cordova/phonegap plugins have browser fallbacks.
 For example [phonegap-plugin-barcodescanner](https://github.com/phonegap/phonegap-plugin-barcodescanner) will ask you to manually type the barcode value.
-Using the browser platform, you'll be able to develop your cordova app as it was a regular ember app. platforms respectively.
-If you are shipping via the Google Store, you can upload both apks and trust the right one will be delivered.
-In testing, it is important to ensure you are working from the correct apk.
+Using the browser platform will cause these apis to be avaiable in Chrome.

+`ember s` will suffice to simply serve your app.
+See [here](/pages/live_reload.md) for documentation on device livereload.